Domestic Violence–Informed Child Protection Practice in Australia & Aotearoa New Zealand

 Aboriginal and Torres Strait Islander self-determination

-Behavioural frameworks reduce cultural bias because they focus on observable actions—not assumptions about poverty, culture, or family structure.
+A behavioural framework improves cultural responsiveness by focusing on observable actions, not assumptions about poverty, culture, or family structure.

 Poverty is not coercive control.
 Cultural difference is not abuse.
 Perpetrator choice remains the organising variable.